⏱ Reading time: 20 min

 This is it.
 Your devices should be balanced 3:1 between your FTTC and your WIMAX, or whatever you connected to your brand new PFSense home made appliance.

-The obvious reasons for having multiple uplinks at home: a theoretical conclusion and musing on redundant uplinks at home
+The reasons for having multiple uplinks to the router at home

-As you can see, I assumed you have more than one internet connection.
-At home.
-While many businesses don’t have a redundant internet connection.
+As you can see, I assumed you have more than one internet connection at home while many businesses still don’t have a redundant internet connection.

 Am I crazy?
 I will explain why I’m not.
 Sometimes a redundant internet connection at home is even more desirable than at the office.